-Our school's computing leader, Mrs Pickering and Mrs Aukland, Head teacher, are responsible for the leadership of E safety at Newcroft, in partnership with the computing and safeguarding governor partners.
+Our school's computing leader is Mr Pratt.
+He is supported by Mrs Aukland, Head teacher/DSL.
+They are responsible for the leadership of online safety at Newcroft, in partnership with the school's safeguarding governor.

 Keeping children safe is our fundamental priority at Newcroft.
 Our staff follow the DFE’s ‘Teaching Online Safety in Schools' guidance.
 Our teaching of online safety links to our anti- bullying policy.

-We are proud to hold the Leicestershire E Safety award.
-The award allows schools to demonstrate outstanding practise in E Safety, which is externally validated by the Local Authority.
+We are proud to hold the Leicestershire Local Authority E Safety award.
+The award allows schools to demonstrate outstanding practise in online safety and is externally validated by the Local Authority.
 Schools have a statutory duty to safeguard and promote the welfare of their pupils, including their use of digital and mobile technology, including the internet.
 Parents and carers rightly expect schools to equip their children with the skills to manage the very real risks associated with living in a digital age.

-We work in partnership with our parents and governors in all aspects of E Safety.
-We ask all staff, governors, pupils and parents to sign G Suite for Education and IT accpetable use policies.
-These form part of our E Safety policy.
+We work in partnership with our parents and governors in all aspects of online safety.
+We ask all staff, governors, pupils and parents to sign G Suite for Education and IT acceptable use policies.
+These form part of our Online Safety Policy.

 Think you know tips for staying safe online for 4 - 7 year olds.